 So below, we have listed out the advantages and disadvantages of design and build contracts.

-What are the advantages and disadvantages of design and build procurement method?
+Advantages and disadvantages of design and build procurement method

 Advantages of design and build procurement method,